sav-che/TL-2/Authors/Bateman, James {std. Bateman} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 373](https://www.biodiversitylibrary.org/item/103858#page/385/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 373](https://www.biodiversitylibrary.org/page/33265100) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bateman, James {std.
 Bateman}|first entry]] for this author

 ### Author

 \* Bateman, James (1811-1897), British horticulturist and orchidologist, born at Redivals, Bury, Lancashire, studied at Magdelene College of the University of Oxford, B.A.
 1834, M.A.
 1845, Fellow of the Royal Society 1838, set up a garden at Knypersley Hall, sent J. Colley to Demerara (former Brit.
-Guiana) to collect living orchids, from 1860 residing in Kensington, later at Worthing, Sussex. (*Bateman*).
+Guiana) to collect living orchids, from 1860 residing in Kensington, later at Worthing, Sussex.
+**Abbreviated name**: *Bateman*

 #### Herbarium and types